 Take a wander around Belfast’s central Cathedral Quarter and grab something to eat in Maggie May’s café, a Belfast institution renowned for their milkshakes!
 If you’re feeling thirsty, The Dirty Onion is a traditional pub with a contemporary feel and hosts live music every night of the week, housed in one of Belfast’s oldest buildings.

 If the Northern Irish capital has won your favour when trying to choose whether to visit Dublin or Belfast, then you’re in luck.
 There are countless accommodation options available for visitors to Belfast no matter what your preferences may be.

-If you’re after a dorm in a backpacker’ hostel, a trendy Airbnb apartment (like this cosy, centrally-located flat), or a boutique B&B, Belfast has something to offer everyone.
+If you’re after a dorm in a backpacker’s hostel or a boutique B&B, Belfast has something to offer everyone.
 If you’re wondering where to stay in Belfast, have a look at these suggestions:

 Vagabonds — This hostel is the perfect choice for budget or solo travellers looking for an affordable bed in a laid-back atmosphere.
 The hostel is centrally-located, has both dorm and private rooms available, and great common areas to help you meet other travellers.
 Click here to see their availability

 Harpers Boutique B&B — If your budget allows for a bit more than a backpacker’s hostel, then this chic bed & breakfast is a great choice for you.
 They have a handful of comfortable and stylish rooms available, a great location in Belfast’s Queen’s Quarter and an excellent breakfast included each morning.
 Click here to see their availability